QuaCCAToo modules

 background_valueint or float

-value to be substracted from the results
+Value to be substracted from the results

 plotbool

-if True, plot the experimental data
+Boolean indicating whether to plot the experimental data or not

 figsizetuple

-size of the figure for the plot
+Size of the figure for the plot

 figtitlestr

-title of the figure for the plot
+Title of the figure for the plot

 Plots the experimental data.